StIvesTabletop/stivestabletop.github.io/_posts/2024-11-27-nintysecond-session.md

 these by taking actions in a region.
-In game victory points are earned in several ways, mostly from visiting buildings or meeting public objectives (termed “masteries” in the game), but these don’t give a true picture of how well (or not) a player is doing as VPs rank up dramatically after the end game is triggered.
+In game victory points are earned in several ways, mostly from visiting buildings or meeting public objectives (termed “masteries” in the game), but these don’t give a true picture of how well (or not) a player is doing as VPs ramp up dramatically after the end game is triggered.
 This happens when the reserve stack of building tiles is emptied, inevitably sooner than most players want it to.
 The focus then turns to the players’ positions on the six influence tracks, how many customers orders they have fulfilled and any final scoring bonuses these have